Melanie makes up stories. In others, she tells the truth.

 Melanie authors essays, op-eds, short stories, flash fiction, and blog posts from her Houston-area home.
 She writes in multiple genres, including upmarket women’s fiction, thriller/suspense, and prescriptive nonfiction.
 Her story presentations vary, too, from traditional print and broadcast to online and live stage.

-A classic road trip story, Christmas Card follows Emery McDaniel as she visits her college friends, hunting truth after 30 years of holiday letters.
-Imagine the movie: On the Road marries The Group, attended by Rain Man.
+A classic road trip story, Christmas Card follows Emery McDaniel and her college friends, unpacking 30 years of secrets hidden from their annual holiday letters.
+Imagine the movie: The Group reconnects On the Road – with a 21st century twist.

-Before Melanie told her own stories, she reported the truth of others.
+Before Melanie told her own stories, she reported others’ truths.

 Her journalism degree from the University of Texas led to a 20-year, award-winning career as a print and broadcast reporter, photographer, editor, and news director.
 From her first one-person newsroom to managing a major market news operation, Melanie covered hurricanes and floods, interviewed presidents and celebrities, and reported on Jessica, the little girl in the well.